digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.5.md

 ### 3.2 Co-Evolution of Spoken Language and Written Characters

 The development of Chinese writing cannot be understood as simple transcription of speech, nor as purely institutional record-keeping divorced from communication.
-Rather, **spoken language and written characters co-evolved** through state coordination, creating a **balanced integration of shape (形), sound (音), and semantics (義)** that enabled characters to become living fossils.
+Rather, **spoken language and written characters co-evolved** through state coordination, creating a **balanced integration of shape (形), sound (音), and semantics (义)** that enabled characters to become living fossils.

 #### 3.2.1 Six Stages of Language-Writing Co-Evolution